Sep 11, 2007

 Beautiful work!
 Glad you keep on making amazing art. :>)

-Joshua Middleton said...
+Joshua Middleton

 Beautiful work as always, but I am writing mostly to offer my support for your tinnitus.
 I completely understand your suffering because I have suffered with the same condition.
 In the darkest times, I also questioned how I could continue on.